 - 5G: Sociality, Politics and Practices

-- LAWFARE – Understanding the Role of International Courts
+- Crisis Litigation: Understanding the Role of International Courts

 5G: Sociality, Politics and Practices

 5G – the fifth generation of cellular network technology – is just starting to be implemented into various regions around the globe, and already sparked fear that 5G radiation could have adverse health effects.
-Brussels and Geneva, for example, blocked the implementation of 5G due to their radiation laws.
 On the other hand, security experts criticise 5G its security vulnerabilities – as 5G transmits certain identifying data, with hackers who potentially use it to identify and track devices in a given area.

 Enlightenments: German & Scottish